Liverpool F.C.–Manchester United F.C. rivalry: Notable managers

-By contrast, the vast majority of Manchester United's success has come in three eras in the club's history, under three different managers.
-Out of the club's 67 trophies, 56 were won under the management of Ernest Mangnall, Sir Matt Busby and Sir Alex Ferguson.
-Mangnall was the club's first great manager, securing five trophies within three years in 1908–11.
+By contrast, the vast majority of Manchester United's success has come in three separate eras in the club's history, under three different managers.
+Out of the club's 68 trophies, 56 were won under the management of Ernest Mangnall, Sir Matt Busby and Sir Alex Ferguson.
+Mangnall was the club's first great manager, winning five trophies in three years from 1908–11.
 Following his departure to local rivals Manchester City a year later, it was not until Busby's arrival 33 years later that the club would be on the trophy trail again.
 Busby became United's second most decorated manager of all time (ironically as an ex-Liverpool player and captain), winning 13 trophies at the club, including the 1968 European Cup, which saw an English team secure European football's top prize for the first time.
-After Busby's retirement in 1969 though, Manchester United saw their fortunes slip and the club struggled to stay successful until Alex Ferguson's arrival 17 years later, during which time United only won three FA Cups and two Charity Shields.
-It was only under Ferguson that United regained their glory days, winning 38 trophies during his 26-year tenure to scale the pinnacles of both English and European football.
+After Busby's retirement in 1969 however, Manchester United saw their fortunes slip and the club struggled to stay successful until Alex Ferguson's arrival in 1986, a 17-year period in which United won only three FA Cups and two Charity Shields.
+It was under Ferguson that United regained their glory days, winning 38 trophies during his 26-year tenure to scale the pinnacles of both English and European football.